rmnfournier/ACANN/README.md

   'python train_ACANN.py data_location nb_data name nb_layers nb_epochs units' ,

-where 'data_location' is the path to the folder containing the files (A_data.csv, Gl_data.csv, A_validationset.csv, Gl_validationset.csv),
+where 'data_location' is the path to the folder containing the files (A_data.csv, nl_data.csv, A_validationset.csv, nl_validationset.csv),

 'nb_data' is the number of data to consider in the training dataset,